Obsessive compulsive disorder

 - Hoarding and collecting things.

-Compulsions can be behavioural (actions) or mental (thoughts).
+Compulsions can be behavioral (actions) or mental (thoughts).
 Compulsions are repetitive actions that are often carried out in a special pattern or according to specific rules.
 Compulsions are usually performed to try and prevent an obsessive fear from happening, to reduce the anxiety, or to make things feel ‘just right’.

 Common compulsions include: